Monochromatic Components in Edge-Coloured Graphs with Large Minimum Degree: Reducing the upper bound to special cases

 Now suppose that $x\geq\frac16n$.
 As $r+x+b\geq\frac56n$ and $r\geq b$, it follows that $r\geq\frac5{12}n-\frac12x$ and hence $|R|=r+x\geq\frac5{12}n+\frac12x\geq\frac n2$ giving a red component covering half of the vertices. \end{proof}

 Given a graph $G$, the \textit{$t$-blow-up} $G'$ is the graph formed from $G$ by replacing each vertex with a copy of $K_t$ and each edge with a copy of $K_{t,t}$.
-If the edges of $G$ have been coloured, then the edges of $G'$ are coloured as follows: \begin{itemize} \item edges between two $K_t$ are coloured according to the $3$-edge-colouring on $G$ \item edges within a $K_t$ are coloured arbitrarily \end{itemize} The graph $G'$ behaves like a larger version of $G$. \begin{lemma} Fix $t>1$.
+If the edges of $G$ have been coloured, then the edges of $G'$ are coloured as follows: \begin{itemize} \item edges between two $K_t$ are coloured according to the $3$-edge-colouring on $G$ \item edges within a $K_t$ are coloured arbitrarily \end{itemize} The graph $G'$ behaves like a larger version of $G$. \begin{lemma} Fix $n>2$ and $t>1$.
 Let $G$ be a graph of order $n$.
-Suppose the edges of $G$ are $3$-coloured so that every vertex is incident to all three colours and there is no monochromatic component covering half of the vertices.
+Colour the edges of $G$ so there is no monochromatic component covering half of the vertices.
 Let $G'$ be the $t$-blow-up of $G$.
 Then $G'$ has no monochromatic component covering half of its vertices and further $\delta(G')=t\delta(G)+t-1$. \end{lemma} \begin{proof} Let $v_1,\dots,v_n$ be the vertices of $G$ and let $V_1,\dots,V_n$ be the corresponding copies of $K_t$ in $G'$.
 Fix a colour, say red.
-Since every vertex of $G$ is incident with a red edge, each set $V_i$ is contained in some red component of $G'$ and furthermore $V_i$ and $V_j$ lie in the same red component if and only if $v_i$ and $v_j$ do.
+If $v_i$ has no red edges in $G$, then any red component containing a vertex of $V_i$ lies entirely within $V_i$ in $G'$.
+If instead $v_i$ is incident with a red edge in $G$, then the set $V_i$ is contained in some red component of $G'$.
+Furthermore $V_i$ and $V_j$ lie in the same red component if and only if $v_i$ and $v_j$ do.
 The remaining assertions are immediate. \end{proof} \begin{lemma} Let $G$ be a graph of order $n$ with $\delta(G)\geq\frac56n$.
 Suppose that the edges of $G$ are $3$-coloured and there are exactly $2$ red components.
 Then there exists a monochromatic component of order at least $\frac n2$. \end{lemma} \begin{proof} By Lemma \ref{lem:allcolours}, we are done unless every vertex is incident to edges of all three colours.
 Therefore every vertex is in a red component.
 As there are only two red components, one of them must cover at least $\frac n2$ of the vertices. \end{proof} \begin{lemma} Let $G$ be a graph of order $n$ where the edges are $3$-coloured and there is no monochromatic component of order at least $\frac n2$.
 Suppose that $G$ has $r$ red, $b$ blue and $g$ green components and there exist red components $R_1$ and $R_2$ such that $|R_1|+|R_2|<\frac n2$.
 Then there is a graph $G'$ together with a $3$-edge-colouring such that there are $(r-1)$ red, $b$ blue and $g$ green components, $\frac{\delta(G')}{|G'|}\geq\frac{\delta(G)}{|G|}$ and there is no monochromatic component in $G'$ covering at least half of the vertices. \end{lemma} \begin{proof} Note that, by Lemma \ref{lem:allcolours}, we may assume that every vertex is incident to all three colours.

 Suppose first that there exists $v_1\in R_1$ and $v_2\in R_2$ such that $v_1v_2\notin E(G)$.
 Let $G'$ be a copy of $G$ with the additional red edge $v_1v_2$.
 Then $\delta(G')\geq\delta(G)$ and all components in $G'$ have the same number of vertices as they do in $G$ with the exception of $R_1$ and $R_2$ which form a single component in $G'$.
 As $|R_1|+|R_2|<\frac n2$, $G'$ contains no monochromatic component covering at least half of the vertices.